 - Applicants applying for the Extreme Weather Preparedness category and associated plans and designs are not required to have an EFP.

-- Be a primary production agriculture business whose primary purpose is the production and sale of agricultural products and must be a BC registered business entity (including sole proprietor, partnership, corporations, cooperatives, Indigenous economic development corporations, and band-owned businesses).
-Applicants to the program must have farm status and, if you raise livestock, a premises ID.
+- Farm Status.
+Be a primary production agriculture business whose primary purpose is the production and sale of agricultural products and must be a BC registered business entity (including sole proprietor, partnership, corporations, cooperatives, Indigenous economic development corporations, and band-owned businesses).

-- Be a taxable entity (e.g., individual, corporation, or trust), limited partnership, commune, cooperative with a GST and business number, or First Nation Band
+- GST and CRA business number.
+Participants must be a taxable entity (e.g., individual, corporation, or trust), limited partnership, commune, cooperative with GST & business number, or First Nation Band.

-- Have their main farmstead in British Columbia and file farm income tax (form T2042 or T1273) under the Income Tax Act in British Columbia*
+- Main farmstead located in BC and file farm income tax (form T2042 or T1273) under the Income Tax Act in BC.

-- *Licensed Aquaculture producers, and Federally licensed Cannabis or Hemp Producers are exempt from having to meet criteria #3.
-However, Aquaculture operations will have to provide their valid aquaculture license number, while Cannabis or Hemp producers must provide proof of either their standard-cultivators, micro-cultivators, or industrial hemp license as issued by Health Canada under the Cannabis Act or Industrial Hemp Regulations.
+- Cannabis or Hemp producers must provide proof of either their standard-cultivators, or industrial hemp license as issued by Health Canada under the Cannabis Act or Industrial Hemp Regulations.
 The personal production of medicinal cannabis is not eligible for this program.

-- Some BMP activities require assessments, plans, or engineered design that must be completed prior.
+- Some BMP activities require assessments, plans, or engineered designs that must be completed prior.
+Proof of completion must be submitted at the time of application.

 - Concurrent planning/design projects and on-farm equipment/infrastructure projects may be allowed in some cases where projects are not dependent on the final plan or design for the equipment/infrastructure activity or may be waived at the discretion of IAF on a case-by-case basis.

-- Projects activities should not commence prior to approval of the application; retroactive costs are not eligible.
+- Project activities should not commence prior to approval of the application; retroactive costs are not eligible.

-- Beginning in 2025/26, a per-farm lifetime funding cap of $100,000 has been established for the duration of the Sustainable Canadian Agricultural Partnership (SCAP) period, which runs from April 1, 2025, to March 31, 2028.
+- A per-farm lifetime funding cap of $100,000 has been established for the duration of the Sustainable Canadian Agricultural Partnership (Sustainable CAP) period, which runs from April 1, 2025, to March 31, 2028.
 This cap applies across all BMP categories unless otherwise specified.
-Exceptions:

 - Applicants can only apply for each BMP activity (i.e., Practice Code) once per fiscal year.
 Example: Applicants may not apply to install a new irrigation system (Practice Code 1804) twice in one year.